-At Sky Island Alliance we work to protect the world-renowned biodiversity in our backyards by exploring, restoring, connecting and protecting habitat for our native wildlife through a wide variety of programs.
-We work to educate the public and work with policy-makers.
+At Sky Island Alliance we work to protect the world-renowned mosaic of life in our backyard by exploring, restoring, connecting and protecting habitat for our native wildlife.
+We engage and educate the public and work with policy-makers.
 We keep our membership and public informed and involved through a variety of on-the-ground volunteer programs and informative events.

 > Conservation Policy Program

 Natural Resources Policy - whether on a regional, state, or federal level - provides the framework for the management and conservation of our region's lands and resources.
 Our Conservation Policy Program works to promote conservation-based management and protection of land and wildlife resources in the region to ensure thier reslience.

 > Climate Change Adaptation

 In response to increasingly dramatic changes in the Sky Island region, this project seeks to foster knowledge sharing and generate new management approaches to increase resilience in the region.